JAgostinho900/KubeMetricsMonitor/README.md

 - Containerized using Docker for portability
 - Deployed and managed on Kubernetes clusters
 - Integrated with Prometheus for monitoring and Grafana for visualization
-- Infrastructure as Code (IaC) provisioning with Terraform
 - Continuous Integration and Continuous Deployment (CI/CD) pipelines for automated testing and deployment

 ## Technology Stack